How to Do a Balance Transfer With a Chase Credit Card

 How to Transfer a Balance to a Chase Credit Card

-Doing a balance transfer can be easy and quick.
-If you don’t currently have a card with Chase, it will take a bit longer to perform the balance transfer.
-We’ll review the necessary steps to perform that balance transfer.
+We’ve researched how to do a credit card balance transfer with your Chase card.
+It’s generally a quick process.
+If you don’t have a card with Chase, it will take longer.
+We’ll review the necessary steps to perform a balance transfer.

 Apply for a Chase Credit Card